Arbovale, West Virginia

 Arbovale is an unincorporated community in Pocahontas County, West Virginia, United States.
 Arbovale is 12 mi south of Durbin.
 Arbovale had a post office, which closed on March 3, 2007.
+As a census-designated place, the population at the 2020 census was 134.

 Arbovale derives its name from Adam Arbogast, who settled in the vale where the town site is situated.

 Climate

 The climate in this area has mild differences between highs and lows, and there is adequate rainfall year-round.
 According to the Köppen Climate Classification system, Arbovale has a marine west coast climate, abbreviated "Cfb" on climate maps.